MicrosoftDocs/query-docs/query-languages/m/type-replacetablekeys.md

 ## Example 2

-Clears the key information previously defined on a table type.
+Clear the key information previously defined on a table type.

 **Usage**